barbagroup/snake-repro/MesnardBarba-CiSE.md

 This tiny difference does result in a different average lift coefficient!
 The time signal of lift coefficient shows that the drop we were seing at around 35 time units now occurs closer to 50 time units, resulting in a different value for the average taken in a range between 32 and 64.
 Again, this range for computing the average is a choice we made.
-It covers about ten vortex shedding cycles, which seems enough to calculate the avarage if the flow is periodic.
+It covers about ten vortex shedding cycles, which seems enough to calculate the average if the flow is periodic.
 What is causing the drop of lift?
 Visualizations of the wake vortices show that a vortex-merging event occurred in the middle of the wake, changing the near-wake pattern.
 The previously aligned positive and negative vortices are replaced by a wider wake with a single clockwise vortex on the top side and a vortex dipole on the bottom part.